Cast iron baseboard for steam

 Cast Iron Steam Baseboard Information

 Piping steam cast iron baseboard into a steam system can be a bit tricky.
 Copper tubing is not recommended for steam applications due to high heat loss through the tubing and thermal expansion noise.
-Maximum recommended length for steam applications should be limited to 10 lineal feet.
-Use of PTFE (Teflon) tape or paste containing PTFE is not recommended as over tightening is possible, causing cracking of the Base Ray tapping's.
-It is not recommended that cast iron baseboard be used in a One-Pipe Steam System.
+The maximum recommended length for steam applications should be limited to 10 lineal feet.
+Use of PTFE (Teflon) tape or paste containing PTFE is not recommended, as over-tightening is possible, causing cracking of the Base Ray tapping.
+It is not recommended to use a cast-iron baseboard in a One-Pipe Steam System.
 Two-Pipe Steam or Vapor Systems are steam systems in which each cast iron baseboard assembly is provided with two piping connections, and where steam and condensate flow in separate mains and branches.

 The vapor system differs from the low-pressure system only in the type of air valve used.
-The trick here is to convert the baseboard to a two-pipe application even if the system is one pipe.
-This can be done a few different ways as shown in the drawings below.
+The trick here is to convert the baseboard to a two-pipe application, even if the system is single-pipe.
+This can be accomplished in several ways, as illustrated in the drawings below.

-The key is to keep the live steam from entering the return, be it wet or dry returns, see the comments below.
+The key is to keep the live steam from entering the return, whether it is wet or dry returns; see the comments below.

 2 Pipe to Dry Return w/Steam Trap

-If the installation will require piping the baseboard to a dry return you could use a steam trap on the end of the radiation.
-The trap will allow air to pass through but when steam gets into the trap the trap will close.
-When enough condensate accumulates in the trap it will cool approximately 10f.
-The trap will re-open to allow the condensate to exit the trap and close again.
-When the live steam enters the trap the process starts over again.
+If the installation requires piping the baseboard to a dry return, you could use a steam trap on the end of the radiation.
+The trap will allow air to pass through, but when steam enters the trap, it will close.
+When enough condensate accumulates in the trap, it will cool approximately 10°F. The trap will reopen to allow the condensate to exit and then close again.
+When the live steam enters the trap, the process starts over again.
 An air vent on the radiation would not be required.

 2 Pipe to Dry Return with Pipe Trap w/Air Vent

-If you do not want to use a mechanical trap on the return side of the baseboard and you have the room you could create a water seal between the baseboard and the dry return with a piped trap.
-Steam will not get into the return as it cannot get through the water seal.
+If you do not want to use a mechanical trap on the return side of the baseboard and you have the room, you could create a water seal between the baseboard and the dry return with a piped trap.
+Steam will not enter the return as it cannot pass through the water seal.
 Pipe the return side below the dry return and back up to create the required water seal.
 The water seal must drop 30" per pound of steam pressure below the return connection point.
-It is imperative no live steam enters the return pipe.
+No live steam must enter the return pipe.
 It will create heating problems in many radiators.

 This application would require an air vent on the return side of the radiation.